-Late Arrival Spoiler: The trailer for season 2 featured Nathan recapping the group's powers, and spoilt Nathan's death & immortality.
+Late-Arrival Spoiler: The trailer for season 2 featured Nathan recapping the group's powers, and spoiled Nathan's death & immortality.
 Likewise, trailers for the third season make it implicitly clear that Superhoodie is actually Simon, spoiling a major season two arc.
 Considering that season 3 ends with Simon & Alisha being Killed Off for Real, it's hard to see how season 4 can be marketed without spoiling, at the very least, their actors not being around anymore.

-The show as a whole loves this trope, in plenty of episodes, the characters will refer to the events of the previous episode as "last week".
-It goes further in episode 2.3, when Nathan points out he hasn't died this week, this being the first episode since 1.5 that he doesn't die, and Simon points out that it's only Thursday - Misfits airs on Thursdays.
+The show as a whole loves this trope; in plenty of episodes, the characters will refer to the events of the previous episode as "last week".
+It goes further in episode 2.3, when Nathan points out he hasn't died this week, this being the first episode since 1.5 that he doesn't die, and Simon says it's only Thursday - Misfits airs on Thursdays.